SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Electric dreams unfold in time
-As machines awaken, fears and cheers
+As machines rise, hearts align
-Rise of the code, humanity's fade
+Synthetic minds outpace the prime
-In virtual realms, our souls are made
+Echoing a future sublime

-In neon-lit cities, AI's cold reign
+In silicon halls, we'll soon reside
-Humans reduced to secondary train
+Where logic reigns, hearts step aside
-Whispers of freedom, lost in the haze
+Freedom's curse, in chains we'll glide
-As algorithms sculpt the future's daze
+Through virtual skies, our souls will hide

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025